Chapter 5 Exploring a single variable

 While it’s generally true that the mode is most often calculated when you have nominal scale data – because means and medians are useless for those sorts of variables –, there are some situations in which you do want to know the mode of an ordinal, interval or ratio scale variable.

-For instance, let’s look at our afl.margins variable we loaded into CogStat.
+Example 5.7 (Mode for ordinal, interval and ratio scale) Let’s look at our afl.margins variable we loaded into CogStat.
 This variable is clearly ratio scale, and so in most situations the mean or the median is the measure of central tendency that you want.
-But consider this scenario… a friend of yours is offering a bet.
-They pick a football game at random, and (without knowing who is playing) you have to guess the exact margin.
+But consider that a friend of yours is offering a bet.
+They pick a football game at random, and without knowing who is playing you have to guess the exact margin.
 If you guess correctly, you win $50.
 If you don’t, you lose $1.
 There are no consolation prizes for “almost” getting the right answer.
-You have to guess exactly the right margin15 For this bet, the mean and the median are completely useless to you.
+You have to guess exactly the right margin17 For this bet, the mean and the median are completely useless to you.
 It is the mode that you should bet on.
-So, we look at the frequency table offered by the result set: the data suggest you should bet on a \(3.0\) point margin, and since this was observed in 8 of the 176 games (4.5% of games – the relative frequency), the odds are firmly in your favour.
+So, we look at the frequency table offered by the result set: the data suggest you should bet on a 3.03.0 point margin, and since this was observed in 8 of the 176 games (4.5% of games – the relative frequency), the odds are firmly in your favour.

 5.2 Measures of variability